shannanliew/trafford-spend-analysis/README.md

 - £50m to HMRC
 - £51m in pension contributions

+I reviewed the excluded payees by hand rather than trusting the keyword filter.
+Two were correctly excluded but wrongly labelled: Prudential, which is employees' own pension contributions passed through, and the Department for Work and Pensions, which the word "pension" caught by coincidence.
+Neither changed the total, but both changed what I could honestly say about it.

 That leaves £338.3m of real supplier spend.
 Everything below is measured against that number, not the headline £622m.

 This matters more than it sounds.
 Anyone reading the published file at face value would size the opportunity at nearly twice what exists.